All You Need to Know About Direct Thermal vs Thermal Transfer Labels

 Contrast: The contrast on a direct thermal label is certainly clear enough to scan and read in the short to medium term, though labels can rub off or fade over time.

 Thermal transfer labels are more suited for applications where durability and longevity are required.
-These applications can include industrial and chemical barcodes, pharmaceutical labelling and asset labelling, where you need the label to stay in place for years or permanently.
+These applications can include chemical and industrial barcode labels, pharmaceutical labelling and asset labelling, where you need the label to stay in place for years or permanently.

 Printing: Thermal transfer uses a heated printhead to transfer a thin layer of wax, resin or a wax/resin combination to the label, in order to create the contrast.